pelamfi/pelam-scala-csv/readme.md

 ## TODO list

-  * TODO: Artifacts for scala 2.11 and 2.12 (possibly with SBT)
   * TODO: Test with Java 9 and 10
   * TODO: Examples for projection API
   * TODO: Examples for new table updating methods/Users/pete/git-junk/pelam-scala-csv-2016